 PDQ is a registered trademark.
 Although the content of PDQ documents can be used freely as text, it cannot be identified as an NCI PDQ cancer information summary unless it is presented in its entirety and is regularly updated.
 However, an author would be permitted to write a sentence such as "NCI's PDQ cancer information summary about breast cancer prevention states the risks succinctly: [include excerpt from the summary]."

 The preferred citation for this PDQ summary is:

-National Cancer Institute: PDQ® Adult Soft Tissue Sarcoma Treatment.
+PDQ® Adult Treatment Editorial Board.
+PDQ Soft Tissue Sarcoma Treatment.
 Bethesda, MD: National Cancer Institute.
 Updated <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/types/soft-tissue-sarcoma/hp/adult-soft-tissue-treatment-pdq.
+Available at: https://www.cancer.gov/types/soft-tissue-sarcoma/hp/adult-soft-tissue-treatment-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389481]

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use within the PDQ summaries only.
 Permission to use images outside the context of PDQ information must be obtained from the owner(s) and cannot be granted by the National Cancer Institute.
 Information about using the illustrations in this summary, along with many other cancer-related images, is available in Visuals Online, a collection of over 2,000 scientific images.

 Based on the strength of the available evidence, treatment options may be described as either "standard" or "under clinical evaluation."
 These classifications should not be used as a basis for insurance reimbursement determinations.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

 More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
 Questions can also be submitted to Cancer.gov through the website's Email Us.